kenhktsui/anyclassifier/README.md

 By leveraging LLM 🤖 annotation with permissive license, one can now label data at a better quality and at lightning speed ever.
 This is inspired by some of the challenges I faced daily in work and doing open source - it is built for **machine learning engineer and software engineer**, by **machine learning engineer** 👨🏻‍💻.
 By providing a higher level abstraction, this project's mission is to further **democratizes** AI to everyone, with **ONE LINE**.
 The project is still experimental, but I found it worked in some of my use cases.
 Feedbacks welcome, and feel free to contribute.
-See [Future Roadmap](#future-roadmap).
+See [Roadmap](#-roadmap).
 Together let's build more useful models.

 ## 🚀 Features